jepa/tt_deepsea_biodiv/README.md

-# tt_deepsea_biodiv

 # A Baseline Assessment of Deep-Sea Biodiversity, and Guide for Future Actions to Inform Stewardship, in Trinidad and Tobago

 This repository contains the code for a project on the Baseline Assessment of Deep-Sea Biodiversity in Trinidad and Tobago lead by Jamie Edghill.
+It is partially based on [howlerMoonkey/CCZ_BIODIVERSITY:main](https://github.com/howlerMoonkey/CCZ_BIODIVERSITY).

 # Authors